openpixel/rise/README.md

 ```
 $ rise --help
-A simple template substitution tool.
+A powerful text interpolation tool.

 Usage:
   rise [flags]

 Flags:
   -h, --help                  help for rise
-  -i, --input string          The file to perform substitution on
+  -i, --input string          The file to perform interpolation on
   -o, --output string         The file to output
-      --varFile stringSlice   The files that contains the variables to be substituted
+      --varFile stringSlice   The files that contains the variables to be interpolated
 ```

 ### Input (required)